Data Protected - France

 Consent from a child in relation to online services will only be valid if authorised by a parent.
 A child is someone under 16 years old, though Member States may reduce this age to 13.

 France has chosen to reduce this age limit to 15.
+The CNIL has also published a series of eight recommendations on the digital rights of children.

 Are there any special rules when processing personal data about employees?